-You want a plasma cutter that matches your projects and budget without wading through hundreds of options.
-This list collects ten capable machines under $1,000 so you can quickly compare what matters most — power, portability, features like drag‑cut or CNC support, and whether you need an internal compressor or 240V performance.
+You want a plasma cutter that matches your projects and budget.
+Wading through hundreds of options takes too much time.
+This list collects ten capable machines under $1,000.
+You can quickly compare what matters most.
+We look at power, portability, and features like drag-cut or CNC support.
+We also note whether you need an internal compressor or 240V performance.

 Top Picks